muddylotus/featurette/README.md

 ```

 The `data-featurette` attribute on the `h1` tells Featurette what
 feature to instantiate.
-So, when the document loads Featurette will
+When the document loads, Featurette will
-search for all elements with Featurette on them and instantiate the class
+search for all elements with a `data-featurette` attribute and
-that corresponds to the feature name given on that element with
+instantiate the class that corresponds to the feature name given on that
-`data-featurette`.
+element with `data-featurette`.

 Accessing Featurette Objects
 -----

-When you attach a feature to an element it's given an id if it doesn't
+Featurette generates an id attribute for any element that doesn't already have
-already have one.
-You can use `Featurette.get("id")` to access the feature attached to
+one, and expects ids to be unique.
+You can call `Featurette.get("[id]")` to
-an element with the passed id.
+access the feature attached to an element with the passed id.

 Contributing
 ----
 Featurette uses Babel to transpile ES6 to something that all browsers can
 use.
 That means you'll need Babel installed to work with Featurette: